-Often prohibited steps orders are emergency orders and are made without notice to the other party and therefore the respondent will not be in attendance at the initial court hearing unless they have received notice of the application from the court and have been requested to attend.
+Often prohibited steps orders are classed as emergency orders and are made without notice to the other party and therefore the respondent will not be in attendance at the initial court hearing unless they have received notice of the application from the court and have been requested to attend.
 In such circumstances the court needs to be satisfied by the party making an application for a prohibited steps order that there is a need for an emergency hearing without notice as this would result in a possible important change in the child’s life and one that affects the child’s welfare.

 As with most child applications the party applying to the court must show that they have attempted mediation unless an exemption applies.
 Once an application has been issued with the court the court will then usually instruct a CAFCASS advisor to meet with the parties to see whether an agreement can be reached between the parties.
 Should an agreement not be reached the court will then direct CAFCASS to prepare a report which the court will use based on their investigations.
 The family court will then list the matter for a hearing in which the concerns of the parties along with the CAFCASS report will be considered before reaching a decision as to whether a prohibited steps order should be granted.

 What does the court consider when making prohibited steps orders?

 When considering a prohibited steps order, the courts will look at many things before making this order.
 The most important consideration with all child matters is the welfare and interest of the child which is the overriding objective.
 The courts will therefore consider whether it is in the best interests of the child for an order to be granted as opposed to it not being granted and whether there will be more harm than good if an order in favour of the application is not made.